Course Level :Basic

 Per AS5, the auditor must evaluate the severity of each control deficiency to determine whether the deficiencies, individually or in combination, are material weaknesses.
 The trick is…..what parameters should be considered when determining materiality.

 In planning and performing the audit, the auditor is not required to search for deficiencies that, individually or in combination, are less severe than a material weakness.
-There are several definitions of materiality utilized in the profession that are promulgated by the AICPA, PCAOB, COSO and others.
-This 2 CPE webinar will evaluate the various definitions such as COSO definitions of major deficiency, AU 325 and AS5 which is utilized by the Committee of Sponsoring organizations.
-Numerous examples related to Reconciliations, Standard Sales Contract and several deficiencies will also be discussed during this 2 CPE webinar.
+There are several definitions of materiality utilized in the profession that is promulgated by the AICPA, PCAOB, COSO, and others.
+This 2 CPE webinar will evaluate the various definitions such as COSO definitions of major deficiency, AU 325, and AS5 which are utilized by the Committee of Sponsoring organizations.
+Numerous examples related to Reconciliations, Standard Sales Contract,s, and several deficiencies will also be discussed during this 2 CPE webinar.